company8/ComfyUI_LLM_Hub/README.md

   output, discouraging repetition.
 Values greater than `1` penalize tokens that have been used, making them less likely to appear again.
 Default: `1.2`.

-These parameters provide granular control over the text generation capabilities of the `Searge_LLM_Node`, allowing users to fine-tune the behavior of the underlying models to best fit their application requirements.
+These parameters provide granular control over the text generation capabilities of the `LLM Hub` Node, allowing users to fine-tune the behavior of the underlying models to best fit their application requirements.